Research

 - Assisting the development of a new satellite mission at Caltech’s Jet Propulsion Laboratory to monitor the circulation of the stratosphere and its connection with its composition;

-- Determining whether long-term changes in the stratospheric circulation are observable;
+- Determining whether uncertain, long-term changes in the stratospheric circulation are detectable using observations;

-- Re-assessing the degree of confidence we should place in the recovery of the ozone hole as seen by satellites, with collaborators at Caltech’s Jet Propulsion Laboratory and at Princeton’s Geophysical Fluid Dynamics Laboratory.
+- Re-assessing the degree of confidence we should place in the recovery of the ozone hole as seen by satellites, with collaborators at Caltech’s Jet Propulsion Laboratory, Harvard University, and Princeton’s Geophysical Fluid Dynamics Laboratory.

 As the planet warms globally, regional changes also occur.
 In the context of tropical cyclones, this could mean that the regions where they form, intensify, and eventually make landfall could change over time.
-A project I am leading a collaboration with Purdue and NOAA to look at these changes and the uncertainty around them, to inform adaptation and mitigation planning.
+A project in collaboration with Purdue and NOAA will look at future scenarios to inform adaptation and mitigation planning.

 Tropical cyclones have historically been studied from the surface up, mostly because of the extensive damage they produce at the surface.
-However, tropical cyclones also affect the upper atmosphere around them, with climate impacts that are still relatively uncertain.
+However, tropical cyclones also affect the upper atmosphere around them, with climate impacts that are still uncertain.
 I provided a new detailed look at cold anomalies found above tropical cyclones, and ruled out the effect of clouds as the main driver of these cold anomalies.
-Remains to determine which other mechanisms may be responsible…
+New studies have delved into mechanisms that explain this cooling, but the effects of the cooling on the cyclones themselves, if any, remain an open question.